 Bergmann & Moore aggressively represents Veterans and families at the U.S. Court of Appeals for Veterans Claims (Court) at no cost to the Veteran or family member.

 When Bergmann & Moore represents you at the Court, there is no cost to you.
-How do we do this?
-When we win for you at the Court, VA pays our legal fees under a law called the Equal Access to Justice Act (EAJA).
+When we prevail in your case at the Court, VA pays our legal fees under a law called the Equal Access to Justice Act (EAJA).
 However, if our attorneys lose, you do not owe us anything.

 The Board of Veterans’ Appeals (BVA) provides Veterans with five options on what to do when you receive a Board denial.
 In our experience there is only ONE reasonable option—appeal the BVA decision to the U.S. Court of Appeals to Veterans Claims (CAVC).